wadahiro/griddle-react-bootstrap/README.md

 npm install react-bootstrap --save
 ```

-And import and render component you want to use.
+And import `griddle-react-bootstrap` and use it.
 Please check [example page](http://wadahiro.github.io/griddle-react-bootstrap/).

 ```js
 import { BootstrapPager, GriddleBootstrap } from 'griddle-react-bootstrap';